Xiăo Guò, the Small Pass

 6 at 5: Shrouding clouds, no rain from our Western fields.
 The duke hits with a string-arrow over there in a cave.

 No rain means no idea or solution.
 Open your mind.
 A hunch, a synchronicity, a dream, all these are messages, try to hear and understand them and make sure they will not flee.
-A string arrow can pull the prey back to you.
+Like using a string arrow which pulls the prey back to you.

 (Changes to hex.31) Mirror

 4: Without fault.
 Not passing (but) meeting him.
 To proceed is dangerous, it is necessary to be on guard.
-Do not use a long-lasting determination
+Do not use a long-lasting divination.

 Panicking and running away from a danger causes often just the opposite: getting deeper in.
 Be on guard and flexible, evaluate the situation because it is dangerous.
 But facing it is safer than turning one’s back on it.